gremarsl/stockscraping/readme.md

 ### Prerequisites
 Python Interpreter: v3.10 is installed and functioning on the computer.
-The Python packages are installed and ready for usage.
+The Python packages are installed and ready for usage.The necessary packages are included in requirements.txt and can be installed quickly and easily with the following command:
+`pip install -r requirements.txt`

 ### Preparations for use
 Preparations are required so that the program can be used successfully and companies can be analyzed for key figures.